 Expand your network

 Your network is all the people you know and all the people they know.
 Volunteering gives you the chance to expand your network.
-Keep a list of the contacts you make volunteering—staff, board members, clients, other volunteers, suppliers and others.
+Keep a list of the contacts you make volunteering.
+These include staff, board members, clients, other volunteers, suppliers and others.
 You never know who may be in a position to help you.

 Ask for a reference

-By being a dedicated and effective volunteer, you can earn a positive reference that you can use when you apply for a paid job or a post-secondary program.
+By being a dedicated and effective volunteer, you can earn a positive reference.
+You will be able to use it you apply for a paid job or a post-secondary program.
 When you ask someone to be a reference, make sure you know how the person actually feels about you and your work.
 Choose someone who:

 - knows you well